Posted: 7/23/20 | July 23rd, 2020

 - Brooklyn Street Diner – A cozy diner with local food and lots of vegetarian options

-Raimee is the creative director for Nomadic Matt and runs the remote work and travel blog, All Abroad.
+Raimee is the former Creative Director for Nomadic Matt.
 She spent the past 4 years working remotely from cities around the world after leaving a marketing job in her hometown outside of Detroit, Michigan.
 She now resides in Los Angeles, California where she is social distancing but hopes to someday enjoy all of the comedy shows, live music, beaches, and hikes around the state!
 You can follow her remote work adventures on Instagram and Twitter.

 Book Your Trip to the United States: Logistical Tips and Tricks